• About Click&Boat

 • E-mail

-Located in the north-east of the Italian island of Sardinia, off the Costa Smeralda, the La Maddalena archipelago is the ideal destination for a Mediterranean cruise with Click&Boat!
-Made up of around 60 islands and islets, the main ones being Caprera, Spargi, Santo Stefano, Budelli, Santa Maria, Razzoli and La Maddalena, it is a national park of great beauty.
-The nature, which is fiercely preserved, is wild and lush; between its granite rocks, its paradisiacal beaches with turquoise waters, and its teeming wildlife, you will not know where to look!
+Located in the northeastern part of the Italian island of Sardinia, off the Costa Smeralda, the La Maddalena archipelago is the ideal destination for an Italian cruise with Click&Boat!
+It consists of approximately 60 islands and islets, the main ones being Caprera, Spargi, Santo Stefano, Budelli, Santa Maria, Razzoli and La Maddalena.
+This area is a national park due to its natural beauty, characterised by rugged granite rocks, beautiful beaches with turquoise waters, and abundant wildlife.
+You’ll find plenty to admire in this stunning location!

 “The transparency of the sea is the kingdom of the West.
 The wind blows constantly, creating currents that sweep and clean the area constantly.
-There are also all kinds of beaches, from white to darker, with fine or coarse sand, it’s a kingdom of diversity” – Giovanni, a local boater belonging to the Navily community.
+There are also all kinds of beaches, from white to darker, with fine or coarse sand.
+It’s a kingdom of diversity!” – Giovanni, a local boater from the Navily community.

-It is in collaboration with our partner Navily that we offer you to discover the most beautiful anchorages of La Maddalena!
-With 350,000 registered yachtsmen and more than 100,000 photos and comments on a wide range of destinations, Navily is supported by a community that does not hesitate to share its experience and advice!
-57 anchorages have been referenced for this archipelago, allowing us to offer you a selection that will surely amaze you.
+In collaboration with our partner Navily, we offer you the opportunity to explore the beautiful anchorages of La Maddalena!
+Navily, with its extensive community of over 350,000 registered yachtsmen and a collection of more than 100,000 photos and comments from various destinations, is a valuable resource for sailors.
+We’ve catalogued 57 anchorages within this archipelago, allowing us to offer you a captivating selection.

-Discover the ideal itinerary (validated by the sailors of the Navily community) of the “seven sisters” of this incredible archipelago!
+Discover the perfect itinerary for the “seven sisters” of this archipelago!

 An Itinerary of the Most Beautiful Anchorages in La Maddalena

-With 180 kilometers of coastline that you will love to cruise along, La Maddalena is a paradise for sailors!
-To get to the archipelago you need to have a strong sailing experience.
-In fact, the high concentration of boats, and the strong winds that blow during high season are challenges that can destabilize amateur captains, which is why renting a skippered boat can be a good alternative if you are not an experienced sailor!
+With 180 kilometres of coastline to cruise along, La Maddalena is a paradise for sailors!
+However, you must have strong sailing experience to get to the archipelago.
+The high concentration of boats and the strong winds during the high season can pose challenges to amateur captains.
+Therefore, renting a skipper is a suitable alternative if you lack experience.

 Razzoli Island in the Maddalena Island Group

-More lively than Razzoli, the island of Santa Maria is separated from it only by the Passo degli Asinelli.
-An excellent stopping point, there you can relax on beaches surrounded by turquoise waters.
-If you are at the helm, beware of the shallow depths and high traffic on the island during high season.
+More lively than Razzoli, the island of Santa Maria is separated from its neighbour by the Passo degli Asinelli.
+It’s an ideal stopover where you can bask on sandy shores and swim in turquoise waters.
+If you are at the helm, beware of the shallow depths and bustling island traffic, particularly during peak seasons.

-Don’t miss the Cala de Santa Maria, one of the largest white sand beaches on the eponymous island!
-It will offer you good protection from the westerly winds.
-You can also pass by Porto della Madonna, wide navigation with a beautiful beach.
-Very busy during the day, you can enjoy the sunset in peace in the evening.
+Don’t forget to explore the Cala de Santa Maria, boasting one of the island’s most expansive white sand beaches.
+This cove provides shelter from the westerly winds.
+Another gem to visit is Porto della Madonna, a wide navigation with a beautiful beach.
+Though quite busy during the day, you can enjoy the sunset in peace in the evening.

 Budelli Island in the Maddalena Archipelago